PSD2 Introduces New Payments Challenges

-Just as General Data Protection Regulation (GDPR) took Europe by storm in the summer of 2018, the second Payment Services Directive (PSD2) looks to similarly impact the security of your online transactions.
+Just as General Data Protection Regulation (GDPR) took Europe by storm in the summer of 2018, a new compliance measure of the second Payment Services Directive (PSD2) is about to similarly impact the security of your online transactions.
 Core to this legislation is the mandate of stronger security measures for any online transactions through the use of multi-factor authentication.
 While this will add another layer of security to digital payments and digital commerce, it has far-reaching implications for a wealth of organizations – both in Europe and beyond.

-If you aren’t familiar with Strong Customer Authentication (SCA) now, you need to be once PSD2 goes into effect.
+If you aren’t familiar with Strong Customer Authentication (SCA) now, you will be once the PSD2 requirement goes into effect.
 SCA is the new directive that mandates organizations employ multi-factor authentication following online transactions initiated by the consumer (more on transactions below).
 In simple terms, the consumer must confirm two of three measures to validate the transaction.
 The three measures are as follows:

 - Something only the customer knows (e.g. password or PIN).

 - Something only the customer has (e.g. code generated by mobile phone).

 - Something only the customer is (e.g. fingerprint or facial recognition).

 Come September 14, 2019, if two of these measures are not validated by the customer, transactions may be declined.